tailscale/security-policies/change-management/index.md

 Security policies must have a change log to allow auditing of past changes, including when and by whom these changes were made.
 Tailscale stores these security policies in GitHub and uses git to track changes.

-Tailscale will review and evaluate its security policies, adapt them as needed due to changing risks, and validate if the implemented information security continuity controls are sufficient on a quarterly basis.
+Tailscale will review and evaluate its security policies, adapt them as needed due to changing risks, and validate if the implemented information security continuity controls are sufficient on an annual basis.